j-bull2003/Website/README.md

 ## I'm a junior software engineer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m most interested in python
-- 👯 I’m looking to collaborate with other content creators
+- 📚 I'm currently completing my bachelors degree in Information Technology
-- 🥅 2022 Goals: Create more projects
+- 🥅 2022 Goals: Create more projects and develop my skills
-- ⚡ Fun fact: I love reading
+- 🎀 Fun fact: I love reading, swimming and going to the sauna

 <br />